News: A Youth Mental Health Self-referral Service

 The researchers established a partnership with Kids Help Phone, which provides a 24/7/365 youth support service.
 Since 2011, Kids Help Phone has operated a live chat service with counsellors for young people.
 “It has been observed that those who choose this means of communication are often in great distress, sometimes even suicidal.
 Maybe they feel that online chatting protects their privacy because they can decide on the information they want to provide and have better control over their emotions.
 This is something we will evaluate in the study,” said the researcher.

-The project is funded by the Canadian government through a $750,000 grant over four years from the Canadian Institutes of Health Research as part of the eHealth Innovations Partnership programme.
+The project is funded by the Canadian government through a $750,000 grant over four years from the Canadian Institutes of Health Research as part of the eHealth Innovations Partnership Program.
 The Graham Boeckh Foundation is also investing $325,000, bringing the total funding to $1.075 million.
-The research team plans to launch its pilot programme within a year.
+The research team plans to launch its pilot program within a year.
 It will include a web portal to facilitate self-referral, a secure communication platform, and a referral management system for health professionals.
 The ultimate goal is to facilitate direct access to public mental health services for young people and empower them in the initial consultation process.

 The eHealth Solution will be tested in six sites in Canada: CLSC Dorval-Lachine (CSSS de Dorval- Lachine-LaSalle, Montréal, Québec), CLSC Parc-Extension (CSSS de la Montagne, Montréal, Québec), Chatham-Kent Health Alliance (Chatham, Ontario), Alberta Health Services and CASA (Edmonton, Alberta), Cree Board of Health and Social Services of James Bay (Eeyou Istchee Cree Territory, Québec), and Eskasoni Mental Health & Social Work Services (Mi’kmmaw Eskasoni First Nation, Nova Scotia).
 These sites are participating members of ACCESS Open Minds, a pan-Canadian, 200-member network of youth, families, service providers, researchers, decision makers, and community organizations.
 A key partner in the project, the Canadian company Strata Health Solutions, will develop the referral management system and provide support in health technologies.